brteja1/HTFS-vscode/README.md

 - Inline decorations and a tags webview display file tags.
 The default decorations are configurable in code.

-Contributing
-- Bug reports and PRs welcome.
-If you add CLI functionality (e.g., `unlinktags`) I can wire it into the extension.

 License
 - See `LICENSE` in repository root.